chrispenick/python_oo/assignments/assignment02.md

 	ATTACH

 Though other paths to victory are, naturally, preferred.
 This must be a game with a parser, not a simple hyperlink game (such as one made with Twine http://twinery.org/2/).

+Call the program `journey.py`.
+Place the program in a repo as `interfic`.